willyelm/willyelm/README.md

-I’m Will Medina a **Software Engineer** passionate about building intuitive, high-performance web applications.
+## Hi, I’m Will Medina
+I am passionate about building intuitive, high-performance web applications.
 With over a decade of experience, I specialize in modern web technologies to create user-friendly solutions.

 I have contributed to industries like finance, healthcare, investment, and marketing, and I’m always excited about opportunities to learn and push the boundaries of modern web development.